 Radiation therapy: type of cancer treatment that uses beams of intense energy to kill cancer cells

-Relapsed: are turn of signs and symptoms of cancer after a period of treatment or medication.
+Relapsed: a return of signs and symptoms of cancer after undergoing treatment and/or taking medication.
 Relapsed is the disease that returns or grows again after a period of remission following one or more treatments.
-Marked by an initial response to treatment that is no longer present after six months or more
+Marked by an initial response to treatment that is no longer present after six months or more.

 Small lymphocytic lymphoma (SLL): a slow-growing type of lymphoma in which too many immature lymphocytes (white blood cells) are found mostly in the lymph nodes